publicocean0/bindep/README.md

 where
 - nodeps is optional and force to not inject the dependencies
 - nounique is optional and permits to repeat the same package in the template.
+- preprocess is optional and permits to preprocess the source files passing options

 The optional parameters search and nodeps might be used just if necessary , for example where a external bower  package contains different versions in the same package  or optional dependencies.